KanchanChauhan/PyLearn/README.md

 How to run it:

-Assuming you already have Flask installed and virtual environment setup, you just need to change the directory and run it.
+You should have Flask, Flask-mail and xhtml2pdf installed then you just need to change the directory and run it.

 $ cd PyLearn/csat